joeseffdl/learning-git/README.md

 # learning-git

-This repo is used in learning how to use git.
+This repo was used in learning how to use git.